Gerges-Wageh/Data-Structures/README.md

 # Data-Structures
-Detailed implementation of different Data Structures and solutions for related problems as an application.
+In this Repo. i will be implementing common data structures in different ways and solving related problems as an application to ensure appropriate understanding.